Gastrointestinal Disorders in Cats

-Frequent diarrhea, vomiting, and other signs of an upset stomach in your feline companion could be a sign of a gastrointestinal (GI) or digestive disorder.
+Frequent diarrhea, vomiting, and other signs of an upset stomach in your cat could be signs of gastrointestinal (GI) or digestive disorders.
 While an occasional upset stomach is normal, cat owners should inform their veterinarian if their pet frequently experiences signs of digestive issues.

 “Gastrointestinal disorders are diseases that affect the digestive tract,” said Dr. Sina Marsilio, veterinarian in the gastrointestinal laboratory at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 “Usually, the stomach or the intestines are the source of the problem.
 However, the digestive tract includes the entire tract that has contact to food or feces, including the mouth and teeth, the esophagus, stomach, small and large intestines, the rectum, and anus.”

 The most common clinical signs of digestive disorders in cats are loss of appetite, lethargy, vomiting, and diarrhea, Marsilio said.
 However, especially in elderly cats, weight loss is another common sign of GI disease.
 Less common clinical signs may include constipation, abdominal swelling, and problems chewing or swallowing, which are usually due to problems within the mouth, such as issues with the teeth or esophagus, Marsilio said.

 In general, Marsilio said all pets with GI signs should be seen by a veterinarian.
 However, cats tend to hide signs of illness, making these signs difficult to spot.
 Thus, Marsilio recommended taking even slight signs of lethargy or decrease in activity level seriously.